-Learn about how to keep your Webex meetings secure for you and for your guests.
+Learn about how to keep your Webex meetings, webinars, events and training sessions secure for you and for your guests.

 Overview of Webex security

 The Webex Meetings Suite helps enable global employees and virtual teams to meet and collaborate in real time as though they were working in the same room.
 Businesses, institutions, and government agencies worldwide rely on Webex.
 Webex helps to simplify business processes and improve results for sales, marketing, training, project management, and support teams.

 For all organizations and their users, security is a fundamental concern.
 Online collaboration must provide multiple levels of security, from scheduling meetings to authenticating participants to sharing content.

 Webex provides a secure environment that you can configure as an open place to collaborate.
 Understanding the security features as site administrators and end users can allow you to tailor your Webex site to your business needs.